Azov Brigade: Defense of Mariupol

 Most of the Azov Regiment was stationed in Mariupol at the beginning of the invasion.
-In March 2022, Deutsche Welle reported that the regiment was the primary unit defending Mariupol in the Siege of Mariupol.
+In March 2022, Deutsche Welle reported that the regiment was the primary unit defending Mariupol in the siege of Mariupol.
 As the battle raged, Azov became notable for its fierce defense of the city.
-For example, PBS called it "a seasoned volunteer force that is widely considered one of the country’s most capable units".
+For example, PBS called it "a seasoned volunteer force that is widely considered one of the country's most capable units".
 On 19 March 2022, president Volodymyr Zelenskyy awarded the title of Hero of Ukraine to Azov's commander in Mariupol, Lieutenant Colonel Denys Prokopenko.

 On 9 March Russia carried out an airstrike on a maternity hospital, killing multiple civilians, and justified the bombing by the alleged presence of Azov troops in the building; similarly, on 16 March, the Mariupol theatre, which was holding civilians, was bombed, Russia accused Azov of having perpetrated it, trying to frame Russia for it.
 As civilians fled the city, Russian checkpoints stopped men and stripped them, looking for tattoos identifying them as Azov.
 Refugees in "filtration centers" were interrogated if they had any affiliation with Azov or knew someone in the regiment.
 On 22 March, Azov's military headquarters in the northern Kalmiuskyi District were captured by Russian and DPR soldiers, although it was already abandoned.

 By early April, the Azov Regiment, together with other local Ukrainian forces, started to retreat into the Azovstal iron and steel works, a massive Soviet-era steel mill built to resist military attacks and bombing.
 The unit became prominently associated with Azovstal; its founder Biletskiy called the industrial complex "the fortress of the Azov".
-On 11 April 2022, the regiment accused Russian forces of using “a poisonous substance of unknown origin” in Mariupol.
+On 11 April 2022, the regiment accused Russian forces of using "a poisonous substance of unknown origin" in Mariupol.
 The allegations, however, have not been confirmed by independent fact-checkers and organizations.
-Later in April, remaining pockets of Ukrainian resistance inside the city, consisting of the 36th Marine Brigade, other National Guard units, and the sea port detachments of the National Police and Border Guards, conducted operations to breakthrough into Azovstal, while members of Azov conducted support and rescue operations to assist them.
+Later in April, remaining pockets of Ukrainian resistance inside the city, consisting of the 36th Marine Brigade, other National Guard units, and the sea port detachments of the National Police and Border Guards, conducted operations to break through into Azovstal, while members of Azov conducted support and rescue operations to assist them.

-By 21 April, most Ukrainians forces in Mariupol were based in Azovstal.
-In 21 April, Vladimir Putin officially stated that Mariupol was "liberated" and placed an order for his forces to not storm of the complex, but instead blockade it.
+By 21 April, most Ukrainian forces in Mariupol were based in Azovstal.
+On 21 April, Vladimir Putin officially stated that Mariupol was "liberated" and placed an order for his forces not to storm the complex, but instead blockade it.
 Nonetheless, the following days saw bombing and shelling of Azovstal.
 There were also civilians sheltering in the complex.